kserve/website/docs/modelserving/v1beta1/amd/README.md

 This builds an image on your host: `<username>/proteus:latest`.
 This image can now be uploaded to a [local Docker registry server](https://docs.docker.com/registry/deploying/) to use with KServe.
+You will need to update the YAML files in this example to use this image.

 More documentation for building a ZenDNN image for KServe is available: [ZenDNN + Inference Server](https://xilinx.github.io/inference-server/main/zendnn.html) and [KServe + Inference Server](https://xilinx.github.io/inference-server/main/kserve.html).

-## Setting Up the Model
+## Set up the model

-In this example, we will use an [MNIST Tensorflow model](https://github.com/Xilinx/inference-server/blob/main/tests/assets/mnist.zip).
+In this example, you will use an [MNIST Tensorflow model](https://github.com/Xilinx/inference-server/blob/main/tests/assets/mnist.zip).

-To use your own models, you will first need a GraphDef model to serve.
+To use your own models, you first need a GraphDef model to serve.
 One way to do this is to [freeze a checkpoint](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py).
-Once you have the model, you will also need a `config.pbtxt`, which defines some metadata about your model such as its name and input/output tensors.
+Once you have the model, you also need a `config.pbtxt`, which defines some metadata about your model such as its name and input/output tensors.
 The `config.pbtxt` for our example MNIST model is the following:

 ```